The 9th ACG is an ARMA 3 Milsim Unit representing a fictional Army Special Operations Unit.

 The flag background is Jungle Green and the fringe Gold.

-Troop 1's motto is "Extremum Hastae" translated to "Tip of the Spear"
+1st Squad's motto is "Extremum Hastae" translated to "Tip of the Spear"

 The black on top represents the night sky, while the green below the lightning bolt signifies the ground.
 The yellow lightning bolt refers to the speed in which we accomplish our mission, with the crossed sabers representing our readiness to fight.
 The singular star at the bottom signifies our teamwork as one unit.